richard-vh/iceberg-cdw-hol/content/README.md

 **Key Points on Rollback:**

-* Rollback to a Snapshot: You can roll back the table by specifying a snapshotid that corresponds to the point in time you wish to revert to.
+* Rollback to a Snapshot: You can roll back the table by specifying a snapshot id that corresponds to the point in time you wish to revert to.
 * How it works: The rollback operation rewrites the table to the state of the specified snapshot, effectively "reverting" any changes made after that snapshot.
 * Usage: Rollback can be useful in production environments where you need to ensure data integrity and recover from accidental modifications.